DE / EN

 Homework and grading

 Grading for this course will be based on the final exam (100 points).
 You can earn up to 10 bonus points if you submit solutions to the assignments that demonstrate a sufficient attempt to solve problems.
 To each of the three assignments a pre-announced number of bonus points is allocated.
 The assignments will mainly involve methodological questions but also contain some empirical questions or coding exercises.
-You may use any of the following (matrix) programming languages: STATA, R, Matlab, or Gauss to address the latter types of questions.
+You may use any of the following (matrix) programming languages: STATA, R, or Matlab to address the latter types of questions.
 You will usually have a week to complete an assignment.
 Your solutions and programming code must be sent by email.
 Answers will be (partly) discussed in the tutorial sessions.

 ECTS